-The Health Surveillance Assistant will give Marianna ORS for her diarrhoea.
-It will help prevent

-He empties of ORS into a bowl.
-He pours one of drinking water into the bowl with the ORS.
-He stirs the ORS solution with a spoon until the salts .

-He asks the mother to begin giving Marianna the ORS solution with a or with a .
-He advises the mother to wait 10 minutes, if Marianna .
-Then she can start giving the ORS solution again, but more

-Marianna no longer breastfeeds.
-Therefore, Marianna should also drink more , to increase the fluids she takes.

-Marianna's mother should try to give her child cup of ORS solution after each , or as much as Marianna wants.

-How does the Health Surveillance Assistant know that Marianna is ready to go home?.
+The Health Surveillance Assistant will give Marianna ORS for her diarrh It will help prevent ioea He empties of ORS into a bowl.
+He pours one of drinking water into the bowl with the ORS .
+He stirs the ORS solution with a spoon untisalts f I the He asks the mother to begin giving Marianna the ORS solution with a with a He advises the mother to wait 10 minutes, if Marianna Then she can start giving the ORS solution again, but mor Marianna is no longer breastfeeding.
+Therefore, Marianna should also drink more, to increase the fluids she takes.
+Marianna's mother should try to give her child cup of ORS solution after each, or as much as Marianna wants.
+How does the Health Surveillance Assistant know that Marianna is ready to go home?
 Her mother can keep unused ORS solution for hours in a covered container.

-What can the Health Surveillance Assistant do to check the mother's understanding of how to give Marianna ORS solution at home?
+What can the Health Surveillance Assistant do to check the mother's understanding of f how to give Marianna ORS solution at home?

-□ Give zinc supplement
+☐ Give zinc supplement